Demis Hassabis: DeepMind

-DeepMind has also been responsible for technical advancements in machine learning, having produced a number of award-winning papers.
+DeepMind has also been responsible for technical advances in machine learning, having produced a number of award-winning papers.
 In particular, the company has made significant advances in deep learning and reinforcement learning, and pioneered the field of deep reinforcement learning which combines these two methods.
-Hassabis has predicted that Artificial Intelligence will be "one of the most beneficial technologies of mankind ever" but that significant ethical issues remain.
+Hassabis has predicted that artificial intelligence will be "one of the most beneficial technologies of mankind ever" but that significant ethical issues remain.